nuls-io/devsite/docs/Guide/g_governance.md

-**Council Voting**: Each account can vote for up to 11 councilors and a minimum of 0.
+**Councilor Voting**: Each account can vote for up to 11 councilors and a minimum of 0.
 After voting, if you want to cancel in batches, uncheck the boxes.

 ![img](./g_governance/5.png)